 In particular, CRM often plays a important role in Business-to-Business (B2B) marketing.

 We haven’t written a lot on B2B, so let’s start with some context.
 Why are B2B customers different, and what does that mean for your B2B CRM program?

 B2B Context - What’s different?

-For example, the B2B customer can be a procurement specialist whose job is to negotiate the best deal on items like office equipment, company cars or raw materials.
+- procurement specialists – their job is to negotiate the best deal on items like office equipment, company cars or raw materials.

-Organisations often put controls and systems in place to validate the integrity of the buying process.
+There are often controls and systems to validate the integrity of the buying process.

 For example :-

 - committees who approve decisions so there’s no individual bias.

 - rules and checklists governing what buyers and recommenders can do.

 - complex submission, approval and review processes for big buying decisions.